What every family must know about food allergies

 The only way to to prevent a reaction is by avoiding the food your child is allergic to.
 Over 200,000 trips are made every year to the ER because of food allergies.

-Not yet.
+Not yet, but there is a lot of promising research that shows we can get kids to at least tolerate a small amount of the allergen.
 There is lots of research happening right now exploring how to treat food allergies and the future is bright.

 Sorta.
 Peanut, tree nut, fish and shellfish allergies are usually life long.
 Milk, egg, wheat and soy allergies usually begin in childhood and eventually may be outgrown.
 Only reintroduce foods with your allergist.